Updated: 22 June 2016 (PDT)

 Run Magento cron jobs as the Magento file system owner.

-Magento uses cron for two sets of tasks, and for each, cron can be run with a different configuration:
+Magento uses cron for two sets of tasks, and for each, cron can run with a different configuration:

 If you’re not experienced with running cron, you can run all commands with the web server’s configuration; however, we leave the decision up to you.